Mohit-wednesday/react-vite-capacitor/README.md

 ### 👥 Contributing

 If you'd like to contribute to this starter template, feel free to submit a pull request.
-Please make sure to follow the existing code style and include tests where appropriate.